Bani Na'im: Byzantine period and association with Lot

+Early Muslim to Mamluk periods

 Following the Muslim conquest of the Levant, the name of the village eventually took the Arabic form Kafr Burayk, or in its vernacular form Kefr Breik or Ibreik.
 Ali of Herat passed through the village in 1173 CE, noting that it was near Hebron and the burial place of Lot.
-Along with the town of Dura, Kafr Burayk became a part of the waqf (endowment) for the Ibrahimi Mosque (Cave of the Patriarchs) in Hebron on orders from the Ayyubid ruler of Damascus, al-Mu'azzam Isa on 2 May 1215.
+Along with the town of Dura, Kafr Burayk became a part of the waqf (endowment) for the Ibrahimi Mosque (Cave of the Patriarchs) in Hebron on orders from the Ayyubid ruler of Damascus, al-Mu'azzam Isa, on 2 May 1215.
 The 15th-century Muslim geographer al-Suyuti also acknowledged that Lot was buried in Kafr Burayk and that in a cave west of the village, beneath an old mosque, laid "sixty prophets of whom twenty were Apostles".
 He noted that Lot's tomb was a site of "visitation and veneration from ancient times, the men of the age succeeding those who have gone before".

+Ottoman period

-Kafr Burayk was included in the Ottoman tax registers of 1596, where it was listed in the nahiya of Khalil of the Liwa of Quds.
+Kafr Burayk was included in the Ottoman tax registers of 1596, where it was listed in the nahiya of Khalil (Hebron) of the Liwa of Quds (Jerusalem).
 It had a population of 42 Muslim households who paid a fixed tax rate of 25% on various agricultural products, including wheat, barley, vineyards or fruit trees, grape syrup or molasses, and goats or beehives; a total of 10,500 akçe.
-For much of the latter half of Ottoman rule, the village was under the administration of the Mutasarif of Jerusalem.
+For much of the latter half of Ottoman rule, the village was under the administration of the Mutasarrifate of Jerusalem.

 The first known mention of the name 'Bani Na'im' was by the Muslim traveler Abd al-Ghani al-Nabulsi in 1690.
 He wrote that the village had been known as 'Kafr al-Barik' and "now it is called Qaryat Bani Nu'aym in a diminutive form".
-It received this name from the Bedouin tribe of Banu Nu'aym, also referred to as Bani Na'im, who settled there after migrating from the vicinity of Petra in Transjordan.
+It received this name from the Bedouins of Banu Nu'aym, also referred to as the Bani Na'im, who settled there after migrating from the vicinity of Petra in the Transjordan.
 Until the end of the 19th century, the early Arabic name was still known by the residents, as mentioned by Western travelers.

-Edward Robinson Robinson visited Bani Na'im in 1838, noting that it was a village with a mosque, "lying on very high ground, to which the ascent is gradual on every side, forming a conspicuous object to all the region far and near".
+The biblical scholar Edward Robinson visited Bani Na'im in 1838, noting that it was a village with a mosque, "lying on very high ground, to which the ascent is gradual on every side, forming a conspicuous object to all the region far and near".
+He noted that its homes were "built of large hewn stones" and that the inhabitants, like other peasants in the area, lived in the houses in autumn and winter and took up abode in tents and caves in the spring to tend their flocks and cultivate their grain fields.